Gjakova: Education

 A particular role in enriching the educational tradition in the region of Gjakova and beyond was the opening of religious schools, initially schools, later the madrasas.

 The city has become an important university town.
 Today in the municipality of Gjakova, there is also a large number of primary and secondary schools, in the public sector, as well as in the private sector.
-The education system is organized in many schools and in the separate physical activity classes.
-During 2004, there was development respectively.
-There has been an increase in the number of private institutions, especially at the preschool level, but also in primary and secondary education.
+The education system in Gjakova is organised through numerous schools and includes dedicated physical education classes.
+Since 2004, notable developments have taken place, particularly with the growth of private institutions.
+This expansion is most evident at the preschool level, but private schools have also increased in primary and secondary education.

 The University of Gjakova Fehmi Agani, is one of the newest public universities in Kosovo.
 The university began operating on 1 October 2013.
 In 2014, the Gjakova Summer School for Entrepreneurship were opened in the city.

 Culture

 Historical monuments in Gjakova are divided into three main categories based on their cultural, religious and social context.
 The core part of the city was created between the Krena River to the east and Cabrati hill to the west.
-Around the cornerstone of the town, the Old Bazaar – the center of trade and craftsmanship – was created.
+Around the cornerstone of the town, the Old Bazaar—the centre of trade and craftsmanship—was created.
 By 1900, the bazaar housed around 1000 enterprises.
-Numerous bridges were built to enable the journey of trade caravans across the neighboring rivers.
+Numerous bridges were built to enable the journey of trade caravans across the neighbouring rivers.
 With the fast development of trade in the city, several inns were built to host the many visitors.
 Because of its ancient origins and fast economic development, Gjakova has become of great historical importance.